Pseudoscience

 Terms regarded as having largely the same meaning but perhaps less disparaging connotations include parascience, cryptoscience, and anomalistics.)
 Pseudoscience is often characterized by contradictory, exaggerated or unfalsifiable claims; reliance on confirmation bias rather than rigorous attempts at refutation; lack of openness to evaluation by other experts; absence of systematic practices when developing hypotheses; and continued adherence long after the pseudoscientific hypotheses have been experimentally discredited.
-It is not the same as junk science.
+It is not the same as junk science, which is spurious or fraudulent scientific work.

 The demarcation between science and pseudoscience has scientific, philosophical, and political implications.
-Philosophers debate the nature of science and the general criteria for drawing the line between scientific theories and pseudoscientific beliefs, but there is widespread agreement "that creationism, astrology, homeopathy, Kirlian photography, dowsing, ufology, ancient astronaut theory, Holocaust denialism, Velikovskian catastrophism, and climate change denialism are pseudosciences."
+Philosophers debate the nature of science and the general criteria for drawing the line between scientific theories and pseudoscientific beliefs, but according to the Stanford Encyclopedia of Philosophy, "creationism, astrology, homeopathy, Kirlian photography, dowsing, ufology, ancient astronaut theory, Holocaust denialism, Velikovskian catastrophism, and climate change denialism are pseudosciences."
 There are implications for health care, the use of expert testimony, and weighing environmental policies.
 Recent empirical research has shown that individuals who indulge in pseudoscientific beliefs generally show lower evidential criteria, meaning they often require significantly less evidence before coming to conclusions.
 This can be coined as a 'jump-to-conclusions' bias that can increase the spread of pseudoscientific beliefs.
 Addressing pseudoscience is part of science education and developing scientific literacy.

 Pseudoscience can have dangerous effects.
 For example, pseudoscientific anti-vaccine activism and promotion of homeopathic remedies as alternative disease treatments can result in people forgoing important medical treatments with demonstrable health benefits, leading to ill-health and deaths.
 Furthermore, people who refuse legitimate medical treatments for contagious diseases may put others at risk.
 Pseudoscientific theories about racial and ethnic classifications have led to racism and genocide.

-The term pseudoscience is often considered pejorative, particularly by its purveyors, because it suggests something is being presented as science inaccurately or even deceptively.
+The term pseudoscience is often considered pejorative, because it suggests something is being presented as science inaccurately or even deceptively.
 Therefore, practitioners and advocates of pseudoscience frequently dispute the characterization.